-Foundation
+oundation

 Yukon Y1A 6L3

 (867) 667-7500

 (867) 393-3904

 execdir@yukonlawfoundation.com

 www.yukonlawfoundation.com

-The Board typically meets twice a year for general grant applications (generally in April and September) and once per year in September to review scholarship applications.
+The Board has typically met twice per year to review grant applications (generally in April and September) and once per year in September to review scholarship applications.
+For the upcoming year, the Board has decided that it will meet once per year, combining the grant funding and scholarship application reviews in the fall.